Gluten-Free Homemade Custard

 Ingredient substitutions

 • Vanilla Bean.
-You can substitute with 1½ teaspoons vanilla extract.
+You can substitute with 1 tablespoon vanilla extract.

 • Double cream.
 You can swap for heavy cream.

-You can swap the whole milk for your favourite plant based milk, I recommend either oat milk, cashew milk or almond milk.
-The double cream can be substituted with coconut cream (i.e. the cream that is skimmed off the top of a tin of coconut milk).
-I wouldn’t recommend using coconut milk and coconut cream as the flavour will be overpowering.
+Dairy Free: You can swap the whole milk for your favourite plant based milk, I recommend either oat milk, cashew milk or almond milk.
+The double cream can be substituted with plant based cream (I like Coconut Collab's Double Cream).

-The nutrition serving is for 1 serving of custard, assuming the custard is divided between 6 servings.
+The nutrition serving is for 1 serving of custard, assuming the custard is divided between 8 servings.
+Although this custard can serve 8-10 people, depending on how generous the servings are.

 Nutrition